Losing your mucus plug and not sure what not to do? First things first: what is a mucus plug in pregnancy, and why was it there in the first place?

 - What is a mucus plug?

-- Losing mucus plug FAQs
+- Can your mucus plug grow back?

 What is a mucus plug?

 So yes, the mucus plug is literally a plug of mucus.

-In fact, the job of the mucus plug is such an important one that, without it, carrying a pregnancy to term would be almost impossible.
+In fact, the job of the mucus plug in pregnancy is such an important one that, without it, carrying a pregnancy to term would be almost impossible.

 When your body catches wind that there is a newly fertilized egg in town, it kicks into action with somewhat of an all-hands-on-deck approach.

 Said goo gets to work at creating the plug, filling the space until it’s a Fort Knox against any foreign invaders looking to get to your fetus.

-What does a mucus plug look like?
+So, what does a mucus plug look like?

 What are signs that your mucus plug is coming out?

 Sometimes, it comes out so gradually that you don’t even notice it happening.

 You may find it in your underwear, in the bath or shower, on your bedsheets, or in the toilet.

 Losing your mucus plug can be accompanied by the bloody show— a concoction of mucus and blood from the lining of the cervix—but this is not always the case.